UUDigitalHumanitieslab/edpop-collection-ontology/documentation/guidelines.md

 In an application, it makes sense to let user nodes correspond one-to-one with users in an authentication system.
 In that case, the user nodes function as the "public" face of the user; this is the way their contributions are attributed.

-User nodes can have properties that describes the individual and their work.
+User nodes can have properties that describe the individual and their work.
 These should be defined by user themself.

 A user may have no informative properties at all.
 This allows users to make pseudonymous contributions, where there is still a clear record of all contributions by that user.